-Library: fibonacci.h.
+Library: fibonacci.h \\\\\

 '''

-namespace inf{
+namespace inf1{

 unsigned int fib(unsigned int n)

 // POST: return value is the n'th Fibonacci number F_n,

 // where F_0:=0, F_1:=1 und F_i:=F{i-1}+F{i-2},

 // for i > 1.

 {

 if (n == 0) return 0;

 if (n <= 2) return 1;

 return fib(n-1) + fib(n-2);

 } // fib

-} // namespace inf
+} // namespace inf1

 '''

 This function looks innocent at a first glance, but it can be shown that the computation of the n'th Fibonacci number leads to exponentially many (in n) recursive function calls of the function fib.
 Thus it is conceivable that the evaluation of call to fib will be slow.
 Such a call consumes also much of (another) limited resource, namely, memory, though here the consumption is not exponential in n.
 To see this, imagine that a recursive function call opens another local scope (the scope associated with the function).
 The variables of the function are local to this scope and hide the variable names in the calling scope.
 Notice that here the only local variable is n.
-That is, for every open scope, i.e., function body that has not been fully processed, there is a copy of the local variable n associated with its own memory and value (because the parameters of the function fib are called by value).
-The memory associated with a copy of n will only be deallocated (freed) when the program control leaves the function's scope, i.e., when all statements in the function body have been processed.
+That is, for every open scope, i.e., function body that has not been fully processed, there is a copy of the local variable n associated with its own memory associated with a copy of n will only be deallocated (freed) when the program control leaves the function's scope, i.e., when all statements in the function body have been processed.
 Since the allocation and deallocation of a local variable happens automatically it is called automatic memory allocation.
 Note that all local variables are allocated and deallocated automatically.
 There is nothing special about the local scope associated with a function.
 The life span of a local variable is from the point when the program control reaches its definition until it leaves the scope in which it is defined.